admaiorastudio/chatty/README.md

-# starterkit1
+# Chatty
-Xamarin App Starter Kit Easy
+A simple chat application which use Xamarin & Azure Web Api & Azure Push & Facebook Auth